espressomd/espresso/doc/sphinx/analysis-core.rst

     system.auto_update_correlators.add(corr)

 Alternatively, an update can triggered by calling the update()-method of the correlator instance.
 In that case, one has to make sure to call the update in the correct time intervals.

+The current on-the-fly correlation result can of a correlator can be obtained using its result()-method.
+The final result (including the latest data in the buffers) is obtained using the finalize()-method.
+After this, no further update of the correlator is possible.

 Example: Calculating a particle's diffusion coefficient
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~